How To Layer and Make Lasagna

 10. Take off the heat and drain most of the fat away from the meat.

-11. Place back on the heat, and add the tomato paste.
+11. Place back on the heat, and add 1 (12-ounce) can tomato paste.
 Cook for a couple minutes, stirring it into the meat.

-12. Crush the plum tomatoes in the can, and then add them with their juices, as well as the tomato sauce, into the meat.
+12. Crush the (28-ounce) can plum tomatoes in the can, and then add them with their juices, as well as 1 (28-ounce) can tomato sauce, into the meat.
 Stir and bring to a simmer.
 Simmer for at least 15 minutes, while you prepare the cheese layer.
 When you take the sauce off the heat, stir in 1 teaspoon of salt and some freshly ground black pepper.

-13. In a medium bowl, stir together the ricotta, beaten eggs, 1/2 cup of Parmesan cheese, remaining 1 teaspoon of salt, olive oil, and minced parsley in a large bowl.
+13. In a medium bowl, stir together 15 ounces ricotta, 2 beaten eggs, 1/2 cup of Parmesan cheese, remaining 1 teaspoon of salt, olive oil, and minced parsley in a large bowl.

 14. Count your noodles.
 You will need four layers of noodles total.
 It is best to start and finish with wider layers, so if you have less than 16 noodles, put your extra noodles in the bottom or top layers.
 (For the purposes of this recipe, I'll assume you have 15 noodles.)
 Line the bottom of the prepared baking dish with 4 cooked lasagna noodles, overlapping them.